"CRLs failed to be downloaded" error in SmartConsole when trying to connect to Management Server / SmartEvent Server

 - Potential privilage problem when running on Windows operating system.
 Right-click on the SmartConsole icon and select - "Run as Administrator".

 - The SmartConsole cannot communicate with the server on the required ports.
-Make sure the SmartConsole computer can access these ports on the server:
+Make sure you check netstat and see that the server is listening to the following ports:

 - The server is a Secondary Management Server / SmartEvent / Log Server and SIC has not yet been established with the Primary Management Server.